-Have you ever hit up the Olive Garden all-you-can-eat lunch buffet, only to be snoozing at your office desk an hour later?
+Have you ever hit up your local all-you-can-eat lunch buffet, only to be snoozing at your office desk an hour later?
 If so, you’ve experienced first-hand how wacky blood glucose can zap your energy.

 But that’s not all it can do.

 Blood glucose can have wide-ranging effects on your body—including your skin, heart, brain, liver, kidneys, metabolism, eyes, and more.

 Unfortunately, many healthy people never think twice about blood glucose until they’ve been told it’s an issue.

 But the truth is, blood glucose-related issues could be wreaking havoc on your health before you even realize it.

 In this article, we’ll cover what happens when your blood glucose levels are unstable, common signs and symptoms to watch out for, why even healthy people should care about it, and natural ways to keep your blood glucose levels balanced.

 While it tends to get a bad rap in the health community, blood glucose isn’t all bad.
 It has a number of important functions in your body, including supplying nutrients and energy to your cells and serving as the main source of fuel for your muscles, organs, and your brain.

 It’s just when blood glucose gets too high (for too long, or too often) that problems can begin to arise.